Documentation Index

 1. To edit the Project Info Dashboard, search for it in the search bar at the top right of the Studio.
 Select it from the search results and it will automatically open in the Page Designer.
 Ensure you are not within a Project when attempting to search for the Project Info Dashboard or no results will appear.

-2. Select the All Entities container, then select the Report Source containing the server and project metric data aka Project Information.
-In the "Properties" panel, located on the right side of the screen, select "EDIT DEFAULT REPORT".
+2. Select the External Services container, then select the Report Source containing the server and project metric data aka External Services Information.
+In the Properties panel, located on the right side of the screen, select "EDIT DEFAULT REPORT".

-3. In the Report Viewer, delete the "Modified Date" Data Field.
+3. In the Report Viewer, delete the "Created By" Data Field.
 Save and exit the Report Viewer.
 Then save and exit the Page Designer.

 Additional customization features